csibman27/ansible_playbook_rt5/README.md

 ### How to run RT5

-1. Double check you initial config and credentials in /opt/rt5/etc/RT_SiteConfig.pm
+1. Double check initial config and credentials in /opt/rt5/etc/RT_SiteConfig.pm
    - Sytax check ``perl -c /opt/rt5/etc/RT_SiteConfig.pm``
 1. Create a database user "rt"
-   - Add required permissions for the user
+   - Add required db permissions for the user
    - ``GRANT ALL PRIVILEGES ON rt.* TO rt@localhost IDENTIFIED BY 'YourPassphraseHere' WITH GRANT OPTION;``
 1. Initialize the database
    - ``sudo /opt/rt5/sbin/rt-setup-database --action=init``
    - This will initialize the database and creates indexes required
-1. Full text search is disabled in your RT configuration and it needs enabling
+1. Full text search is disabled in your RT configuration and it needs to be enabled
    - ``sudo /opt/rt5/sbin/rt-setup-fulltext-index``
 1. RT’s root user password can be changed with the commnad
    - ``sudo /opt/rt5/sbin/rt-passwd root``
 1. The application can be run with starman, that would require an extra package to install
    - `` cpanm --sudo Plack::Handler::Starman ``
-1. Command to run the newly installed rt5
+1. Commands to run the newly installed rt5
-   - `` sudo /opt/rt5/sbin/rt-server --server Starman --port 5000 ``
+   - `` sudo /opt/rt5/sbin/rt-server --server Starman --port 5000 `` or without starman
+   - `` sudo /opt/rt5/sbin/rt-server --port 5000 ``

 ### Method

-This is a playbook that contains the role so run it with the ansible command provided in run.txt Edit the inventory; adding the hostname or IP address of the target VM.
+This is an ansible playbook that contains the role so run it with the ansible command provided in run.txt Edit the inventory; adding the hostname or IP address of the target VM.
 Edit 'ansible.cfg' making sure you're happy with the remote user and authentication method (password, key, etc.).